swarmmissionpartitioning/src/Source_code_tools_used/01_prototype/README.md

 XY_GOAL = np.array([-1.0, -6.0]) # for vertical map

 ```

-and `obstacle.py`.
+- Obstacle: `obstacle.py`.

-and `rrt.py`.

-However, change setting is not recommendable for this version.
-Because current version is made for the experiment, so unorganized features are mixed up for now.
-I'm working on better interface now.
-Feel free to contact me.

 ## Clean-up and store the output data

 ```
 ./output_store.sh <name of data folder>
 ```
-It will make user-defined folder and move all files in `output` folder to it.
+It will make a folder and move all files in `output` folder to it.

 ```
 ./output_cleanup